-The Im-patient Conference is a new type of event.
+The Im-patient Conference is a different kind of event.
 Intended for an audience of pharmaceutical executives, it is entirely designed, created and hosted by patients.
+It was run twice successfully in October 2018 (London and Philadelphia), and is now planned in Barcelona on March 12-14, 2019.

 There are plenty of pharmaceutical conferences, many of which claim to be ‘patient-centric’.
 However, they are all run with one basic assumption: that pharma companies know what patients want, and that pharma companies should set the agenda.